cf1048596/cf1048596/README.md

-## Just a university student who likes messing with low-level programming and embedded systems.
+## Just a university student who likes messing with low-level and embedded stuff.

 ## Stuff I like
 <p align="left">